 That was how we found ourselves walking from my aunt’s kingdom to where the mage’s were rumored to live.
 It had only been two months since the battle against the mermen and already we were on another epic journey.
 I sighed, the things I did for this kingdom.

 There you have it.
 Proof I am indeed working on the second books those series I am getting emails about.
 I have NOT started the second books to the hidden world series yet but an outline is completed.
 As it is a recently published project however I plan to finish these works in progress first.
 Not to mention i have a few other things in the works.
 Some FREE short stories, some novellas and so on.
 I hope you all enjoy this sneak peek.
 Stay tuned for more info on the upcoming novellas and free short stories!

 I love to write.
 In my spare time I nerd out on manga and anime.
 I read...a lot.
 When I am pried away from that I like photography (by that I mean a digital camera that I use to document my family's life... obsessively so).
 I also like nature.
-I am told I am like a puppy in the fact that if I do not get my daily walk in I am unbearable to be around.
+I am told I am like a puppy because if I do not get my daily walk outside I am unbearable to be around.